-8. Ribbons will be awarded in Purple, Blue, Red, and White with 1st and 2nd in each area (Notebooks, Posters, Display, Video) receiving Champion and Reserve Champion in both open and 4-H according to age divisions.
+8. Ribbons will be awarded in Purple, Blue, Red, and White with 1st and 2nd Overall the areas (Notebooks, Posters, Display, Video) receiving Champion and Reserve Champion in both open according to age divisions.
 State Fair does not have classes for most of the exhibits in this area.